kev065/bank-of-flatiron/README.md

 4. Install react dependencies on your project directory by running the following command: `npm install && npm start`
 5. Your application will now run in your default browser at **port 3001** http://localhost:3001/
 6. You can now test out the app by clicking on the search bar or adding transactions.
 7. You can conribute to this project by forking it, making the necessary changes, pushing to github and creating a pull request.

+### Technologies used
+- React
+- Tailwind CSS

 ### Licence
 This project is licenced under the [MIT Licence](https://github.com/kev065/bank-of-flatiron/blob/main/LICENSE/).